build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 ## Conclusion

 In this blog, I showed you how you can use FSlogix Cloud Cache and Amazon FSx for Windows File Server to build a multi-region disaster recovery environment for Amazon AppStream 2.0.
 This helps reduce data loss and improves an organization's ability to respond to and recover from an event that negatively affects business operations.

+I encourage you to explore these concepts further and think holistically about how common settings like Outlook [Cached Exchange Mode](https://support.microsoft.com/en-us/office/turn-on-cached-exchange-mode-7885af08-9a60-4ec3-850a-e221c1ed0c1c), can be configured to reduce your cloud storage costs by limiting the past email to a few months instead of 1 year.

+This tutorial sets the foundations that enables you to use your existing FSLogix configuration to explore and deploy advanced controls like [Application Masking](https://aws.amazon.com/blogs/desktop-and-application-streaming/simplify-appstream-2-0-image-management-with-application-masking?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream), to limit apps based on Active Directory group membership.
+This is great for users sharing a single Amazon AppStream fleet.

 If you enjoyed this tutorial, found an issues, or have feedback for us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>